Thuotracy/thuotracy/README.md

-Hi there, I an Tracy
+Hi there, I am Tracy